corcor27/Introduction_to_R/_episodes/14-filesystems.md

 Logical | TRUE/FALSE
 Factor | small, medium, large

 >***Context:*** R is dynamical typed; this means that you do not need to specify a data type when you declare a variable.
-That means you can give the variable name and the data you want to store and let R worry about how it deals with that.
+You can give the variable name and the data you want to store and let R worry about how it deals with that.

 ### Defining variables
 Let's go ahead and define some variables.
 Into the console type: